-Visions of Britney Spears or even worse, Paris Hilton start dancing through your head.
-You see those tweens walking down the street in tight clothes and make up so caked on as to leave no trace at all of the faces underneath.
-You definitely don’t want that to be your daughter, but when they ask to wear makeup do you refuse and risk your daughter caking it on at school, without your guidance…with a picture of Paris Hilton up in her locker as a guideline?
+Visions of Britney Spears start dancing through your head.
+You see those tweens walking down the street in tight clothes and makeup so caked on as to leave no trace at all of the faces underneath.
+You definitely don’t want that to be your daughter, but when they ask to wear makeup, do you refuse and risk your daughter caking it on at school, without your guidance…with a picture of Paris Hilton up in her locker as a guideline?

-The best thing to do is help them make it through this important milestone with age appropriate guidelines.
+The best thing to do is to help them make it through this important milestone with age-appropriate guidelines.
 Set the example but be open to allowing your daughter to experiment.
 You might want to keep the darker colors away until she gets the hang of it though.

 You can help your daughter build up her confidence by allowing them to use the testers when you bring them along when you pick up your own cosmetics.
 It’ll be fun for them to test the myriad of colors available.
-You can give them certain rules depending on their age such as only sheer light gloss or a lightly scented perfume and neutrally colored blush for an eleven or twelve year old but let them pick the brand.
-They’ll want to pick the same grown up brands like mommy uses so just point them in the right direction in the cosmetics aisle.
+You can give them certain rules depending on their age such as only sheer light gloss or a lightly scented perfume and neutrally colored blush for an eleven or twelve-year-old, but let them pick the brand.
+They’ll want to pick the same grown-up brands as mommy uses so just point them in the right direction in the cosmetics aisle.

 It’s a fine line between teaching your child that a polished look with correctly applied makeup will serve her well later in life and teaching her that it’s what’s inside that counts.
 Both are true, but you can use one to bring out the other.
 How many times have you been feeling down and when you put on some lipstick and blush, the outward effect perked up your spirits?